garelp/ubuntu-ssh/README.md

 # Ubuntu container for debug purpose.
-SShd is installed and active on port 2222
+SSHd is installed and active on port 2222

 Some tools are already installed:
 * ping